erikedin/Nona.jl/ISSUES.md

 - Show the number of solutions
 - Starting a new game in the REPL
 - Change the config path to .config/nonarepl
+- Implement commands in the REPL
+    + For getting the current puzzle
+    + For exiting